 The relationships we develop with our doctors are incredibly important.
 We want to feel listened to, cared for, and like they are making the best decisions for our health.
 We trust them because they know their craft, but also know us and how our bodies function.
 We know them for the environment we see them in, in appointment-long increments.
 They know us, but we may not know them.
-We talked to three doctors and one dentist to better get to know them, their backgrounds, and their lives outside their offices.
-They all love the spending time in the outdoors with their families, love their jobs, and love helping their patients stay healthy.
+We talked to three doctors and one dentist, not only to test their knowledge by questioning through some topics like veneers, but also to better get to know them, their backgrounds, and their lives outside their offices.
+They all love spending time in the outdoors with their families, love their jobs, and love helping their patients stay healthy.

 Dr. Katelyn Clark